Octachron/RFCs/rfcs/structured_diagnostics.md

 3. deprecate the `f_old` field containing the previous sum type
 4. add a new field `f_new` containing the updated copy of the sum type.

-Note that this works only if we can fill out thedeprecated field `f_old` from the new content in `f_new` in all circumstances.
+Note that this works only if we can fill out the deprecated field `f_old` from the new content in `f_new` in all circumstances.

 In other words, this require us to have a projection between the new